dequeueing/nlip_soln/nlip_soln/chat2/README.md

 # Chatbot Proxy

-This provides an implementation of the fastapi application which acts like a front-end to an existing LLM Service.
+This provides an implementation of the fastapi application which acts like a front-end to an existing LLM Service to perform a stateful chat.
+The system exercises the token format message within the NLIP Protocol.

 The system supports a configuration of